Laura’s in the back of a taxi when the alert comes, on her way to Lavender Town to talk to a ghost.

 Sam sighs, and shakes his head.
 “I’m sorry, but I can’t.
 But you all know me, my reputation.
 I hope that you’ll take it into account when I tell you that the longer you rely on the current system, the harder it will be to reach and adapt to a world that’s approaching soon, where knowledge is free.”

 It was the wrong thing to say, he realizes immediately.
 The men and women in the room are good people, people who care about knowledge and truth and teaching.
-But they’re also driven by the incentives of their positions: they run schools, and the knowledge that schools offer are not free.
+But they’re also driven by the incentives of their positions: they run schools, and the knowledge that schools offer is not free.
+Could never truly be, or they would be out of a job.

 “Thank you both for your time,” Osamu says, voice cool.
 “Give us a moment to discuss, please.”